 She was then named as a Knauss Sea Grant Fellow in the U.S. Senate Commerce, Science, and Transportation Committee, as well as a California Sea Grant State Fellow at the California Natural Resources Agency.

 Mace’s energy and problem-solving approach led to her being named the first science advisor to California’s Ocean Protection Council (OPC) as the Executive Director of the California Ocean Science Trust.
-Subsequently, Governor Schwarzenegger appointed her as the Assistant Secretary for Coastal Matters at the California Natural Resources Agency, where held the position of Executive Director of California’s Ocean Protection Council.
+Subsequently, Governor Schwarzenegger appointed her as the Assistant Secretary for Coastal Matters at the California Natural Resources Agency, where she held the position of Executive Director of California’s Ocean Protection Council.

 Previously, Mace served as Associate Director of the UC Davis Policy Institute for Energy, Environment, and the Economy, leading the Climate Adaptation Initiative at UC Davis.
 She continues to serve as a Policy Fellow.
 In addition, Mace served nine years on the National Sea Grant Advisory Board at the National Oceanic and Atmospheric Administration (NOAA).
 She is also a member of the California Sea Grant Advisory Board and the California Council on Science and Technology Fellowship Selection Committee.
 She was recognized as a Coastal Hero by Sunset magazine in 2011.

 Mace holds a BA in Geography from the University of California, Berkeley, a PhD in Ecology from the University of California, Davis and the Bodega Marine Laboratory, and an MBA from The Wharton School of the University of Pennsylvania.